J-Talon/FortressGuns/README.md

 Why has implementation taken so long?
 This is a project which as I've mentioned above, has a low ranking on my priority list.
 First comes school and work and then other projects which have a set due date.
-I'm also the only person who is working on this project.
+I've also only recently gotten assistance with development.
+Before then, it was all solo.